esm7/obsidian-map-view/README.md

     -   If you experience such breakage, please open an issue and use version 2.2.0 in the meantime.
 -   Major overhaul to the settings of "default action for map marker click".
 There are now fine-grained settings for fine-tuning what happens when clicking, Ctrl+clicking and middle-clicking markers (and other actions that open a note from the map), and tabs are supported as well as panes.
 -   Similarly to the above, new settings were added for all actions that open Map View, so different behaviors can be configured for a click, Ctrl+click and middle-click.
+-   When pasting an inline geolocation from the clipboard, a "locations:" front-matter is automatically added (unless turned off in the plugin settings).

 **Fixes:**